This post may contain affiliate links. Read our disclosure policy.

 Cheesecake is delicate and finicky.
 Quick temperature changes cause cracks.
 You want gentle and slow heat and then slow cooling.

-That’s why in this recipe once the cheesecake is done baking we actually turn off the oven heat, crack open the oven door, and allow the cheesecake to slowly and gently cool for an 45 minutes inside the oven.
-That’s also why we bake the cheesecake in a water bath to ensure gently baking.
+Once the cheesecake is done baking, we turn off the oven heat, crack open the oven door, and allow the cheesecake to slowly and gently cool for another 45 minutes inside the oven.
+That’s also why we bake the cheesecake in a water bath, to ensure gentle baking.

 To prevent the cheesecake from cracking as it cools to room temperature out of the oven, run a thin knife around the edge of the cake as soon as it comes out of the oven.
-Only after chilling in the fridge should you remove the springform ring.
+Only after the cheesecake has thoroughly chilled in the fridge should you remove the springform ring.

 How to Prepare a Cheesecake Water Bath

-To seal off the pan, place a large square of heavy-duty aluminum foil underneath the pan.
-You want the heavy duty stuff that creates bigger sheets of foil to completely encompass the base of the pan.
+- To seal off the pan, place a large square of heavy-duty aluminum foil underneath the pan.
+You want the heavy-duty stuff that creates bigger sheets of foil to completely encompass the base of the pan.
 Gently fold the edges up and around the pan.
-Repeat twice so there’s three sheets of foil to ensure a waterproof seal.
+Repeat twice so there are three sheets of foil, to ensure a waterproof seal.
 Gently fold the top of the foil around the edge of the pan.
 I’ve even used duct tape to seal the foil to prevent water from leaking through.

 This part requires the most patience!
 You must let it chill in the fridge for at least 4 hours before you even think of slicing and serving it!
 I usually like to let it chill overnight, just to make sure it’s completely set and I’m able to cut clean pretty slices.